lagdo/facades/README.md

 The `Lagdo\Facades\ContainerWrapper` class gives access to the underlying container.
 It needs to be provided with a `PSR-11` container.

-Unlike the previous, this class is meant for use only in the framework related packages, and not in the user applications.

 ```php
 use Lagdo\Facades\ContainerWrapper;

 ContainerWrapper::setContainer($container);
 ```

+Unlike the previous, this class is meant for use in the framework related packages, and not in the user applications.
+Unless the framework in use provides a way to get an instance of `PSR-11` container interface that can be passed to the above call in its bootstrap process.

 Contribute
 ----------